colebrookson/wsn-reproducibility/README.md

 INSTRUCTOR NOTES:

 1. Note you could just pull the data directly into a dataframe with read_csv() but we aren't doing that here for demonstration purposes and because it gives you a copy in case you want to work offline which for field folks is often
-2. Note we're not doing any cleaning on the species data
 3. Talk through piping while filtering the noaa data
 4.